cytoscape/cytoscape.js/documentation/md/style.md

 * **`data()`** specifies a direct mapping to an element's data field.
 For example, `data(descr)` would map a property to the value in an element's `descr` field in its data (i.e. `ele.data("descr")`).
 This is useful for mapping to properties like label text content (the `content` property).
 * **`mapData()`** specifies a linear mapping to an element's data field.
 For example, `mapData(weight, 0, 100, blue, red)` maps an element's weight to gradients between blue and red for weights between 0 and 100.
 An element with `ele.data("weight") === 0` would  be mapped to blue, for instance.
 Elements whose values fall outside of the specified range are mapped to the extremity values.
 In the previous example, an element with `ele.data("weight") === -1` would be mapped to blue.
 * **`function( ele ){ ... }`** A function may be passed as the value of a style property.
 The function has a single `ele` argument which specifies the element for which the style property value is being calculated.
-The function must specify a valid value for the corresponding style property for all elements that its corresponding selector block applies.  <span class="important-indicator"></span> Note that while convenient, these functions ought to be inexpensive to execute:  The functions are called more often than if the developer writes data by `data()` or `scratch()` &mdash; where `data()` or `scratch()` would provide an automatic caching mechanism.
+The function must specify a valid value for the corresponding style property for all elements that its corresponding selector block applies.  <span class="important-indicator"></span> Note that while convenient, these functions ought to be inexpensive to execute, ideally cached with something like lodash's [`_.memoize()`](https://lodash.com/docs#memoize).

 ## Node body

-These properties affect the style of a node's body:
+Shape:

  * **`width`** : The width of the node's body.
 This property can take on the special value `label` so the width is automatically based on the node's label.
  * **`height`** : The height of the node's body.
 This property can take on the special value `label` so the height is automatically based on the node's label.
  * **`shape`** : The shape of the node's body; may be `rectangle`, `roundrectangle`, `ellipse`, `triangle`, `pentagon`, `hexagon`, `heptagon`, `octagon`, `star`, `diamond`, `vee`, `rhomboid`, or `polygon` (custom polygon specified via `shape-polygon-points`).
 Note that each shape fits within the specified `width` and `height`, and so you may have to adjust `width` and `height` if you desire an equilateral shape (i.e. `width !== height` for several equilateral shapes).
  * **`shape-polygon-points`** : A space-separated list of numbers ranging on [-1, 1], representing alternating x and y values (i.e. `x1 y1   x2 y2,   x3 y3 ...`).
 This represents the points in the polygon for the node's shape.
 The bounding box of the node is given by (-1, -1), (1, -1), (1, 1), (-1, 1).

+Background:

  * **`background-color`** : The colour of the node's body.
  * **`background-blacken`** : Blackens the node's body for values from 0 to 1; whitens the node's body for values from 0 to -1.
  * **`background-opacity`** : The opacity level of the node's background colour.

+Border:

  * **`border-width`** : The size of the node's border.
  * **`border-style`** : The style of the node's border; may be `solid`, `dotted`, `dashed`, or `double`.
  * **`border-color`** : The colour of the node's border.
  * **`border-opacity`** : The opacity of the node's border.

-These are padding properties.
+Padding:

 A padding defines an addition to a node's dimension.
 For example, `padding-left` adds to a node's outer (i.e. total) width.
 This can be used to add spacing around the label of `width: label; height: label;` nodes, or it can be used to add spacing between a compound node parent and its children.

 * **`padding-left`** : The amount of left padding.
 * **`padding-right`** : The amount of right padding.
 * **`padding-top`** : The amount of top padding.
 * **`padding-bottom`** : The amount of bottom padding.

-These node body properties only apply to compound nodes (i.e. nodes who have embedded children):
+Compound parent:

  * **`compound-sizing-wrt-labels`** : Whether to include labels of descendants in sizing a compound node; may be `include` or `exclude`.